 Nylon and polyester waders are the highest quality fishing wader.
 They’re breathable and lightweight but will still keep you warm in those harsh conditions.
 If you find yourself fishing all four seasons, then you’re going to want nylon/polyester material.
 You can hike in it and not feel as if you’re overheating on a warmer day!

 Neoprene waders are heavier and extremely warm.
 If you’re the type who is fishing in extremely cold weather and want some true protection, a set of neoprene waders is a great option.
 If you wear these on a warm day, you likely won’t last long!
 You’ll start sweating as soon as you move.

-Stockingfoot are made more of nylon/polyester material that is completely waterproof.
-Usually, these waders are fairly breathable and they’re able to be warn all year round regardless of the weather.
-You can move well in these both in and out of the water.
-It doesn’t matter if you need to hike a few miles or move through the forest, they’re more comfortable.
+Stockingfoot is made more of nylon/polyester material that is completely waterproof.
+Usually, these waders are fairly breathable, and they’re able to be worn all year round, regardless of the weather.
+You can move well in these, both in and out of the water.
+It doesn’t matter if you need to hike a few miles or move through the forest; they’re more comfortable.

 The neoprene booties on these waders are usually 3mm or 4mm thick.
 They keep your feet warm regardless of the temperatures!
 However, if you’re fishing in especially cold water, it’s smart to wear a set of warm socks.
 You’ll likely wear socks either way, but you may need more layers depending on where you’re fishing.

 You can find neoprene waders that are stockingfoot, but it’s more rare.

 Boot foot waders are waders that have a wading boot built into them.
 These boots generally have a rubber bottom, so you don’t have to worry about any felt regulations.
 Bootfoot waders are often made entirely of neoprene, so they’re great for extremely cold weather areas.
 As a result, they’re a bit more bulky and not as easy to maneuver in as stocking foot waders.